jaanque/rebote/README-todo-info.md

 Loved by our early users

-“Bello’s rooftop saved my mental sanity.”
+“rebote’s rooftop saved my mental sanity.”

 “A minute on that balcony changed my mood.”